pine-vm/pine/guide/csharp-coding-guidelines.md

 ### Switch Expression

-+ If a switch expression arm spans multiple lines, it must be separated from other arms by an empty line.
++ If a switch expression arm spans multiple lines, it must be separated from other arms by at least one empty line.
 + If a switch expression arm spans multiple lines, the expression must start on a new line after the pattern and arrow.
-+ If the pattern syntax of a switch expression arm is `DiscardPattern`, it must always be separated from other arms by an empty line.
++ If the pattern syntax of a switch expression arm is `DiscardPattern`, it must always be separated from other arms by at least one empty line.
 + If a switch expression arm contains a `throw` expression, the expression must be placed on a new line after the pattern and arrow.

 ### Switch Statement

-Every section of a switch statement must be separated from other sections by an empty line.
+Every section of a switch statement must be separated from other sections by at least one empty line.

 ### Return Statement